Thomas Marden: Early military career

-World War I
+First World War

 At the outbreak of World War I, Marden's battalion was stationed in India; it was brought back to the United Kingdom and allocated to the 84th Infantry Brigade of the 28th Division, which was to be sent to the Mediterranean.
-Whilst passing through France, units of the division were used to support operations on the Western Front, and Marden was wounded by shrapnel whilst commanding his battalion at the Second Battle of Ypres.
+Whilst passing through France, units of the division were used to support operations on the Western Front, and Marden was wounded by shrapnel whilst commanding his battalion at the Second Battle of Ypres in April-May 1915.

 Later in November 1915, he was promoted to the temporary rank of brigadier general in order to take command of the 114th Infantry Brigade, part of the 38th (Welsh) Division, a Kitchener's Army formation.
+He was promoted to brevet colonel as a reward, "for Distinguished Service in the Field", in June 1916.
 He commanded the brigade until mid-1917, during which time it fought at the Battle of the Somme in mid-1916, where it took heavy losses, and on the first day of the Battle of Passchendaele a year later.
 He was made a substantive colonel in December 1916.

-In August 1917 he was again promoted, this time to the temporary rank of major general, to become general officer commanding (GOC) of the 6th Division, which he commanded at the Battle of Cambrai and in the Hundred Days Offensive in the latter half of 1918.
-Following the armistice with Germany, he commanded a brigade in the occupying British Army of the Rhine (BAOR).
+In August 1917 he was again promoted, this time to the temporary rank of major general, to become GOC of the 6th Division in the place of Major General Charles Ross, which he commanded at the Battle of Cambrai in November and in the Hundred Days Offensive in the latter half of 1918.

+Following the Armistice with Germany, he commanded a brigade in the occupying British Army of the Rhine (BAOR).

 For his services during the war, he was mentioned in despatches eight times, and made a Companion of the Order of the Bath and a Companion of the Order of St Michael and St George, as well as being made an officer of the French Légion d'Honneur and the Russian Order of St. Vladimir (fourth class, swords), and awarded the Croix de Guerre with palm.
-His rank of major general, only temporary during the war, was made permanent in June 1919.
+His rank of major general, only temporary during the war, was made substantive in June 1919.

 Later service

-In July 1921, Marden was given command of the British forces occupying Constantinople.
+In May 1920 Marden was appointed colonel of the Welch Regiment and in July 1921 was given command of the British forces occupying Constantinople.
 During the Chanak Crisis of 1922 he played a key role in negotiating a peaceful settlement between British and Turkish forces, for which he later received a knighthood.
-He returned home in 1923 to become GOC of the 53rd (Welsh) Infantry Division, a Territorial Army (TA) formation, before retiring from the army in June 1927.
+He returned home in 1923 to become GOC of the 53rd (Welsh) Infantry Division, a Territorial Army (TA) formation.
+He took command in June from Major General Archibald Montgomery before retiring from the army in June 1927.
 He held the ceremonial colonelcy of the Welch Regiment from 1920 to January 1941.

 In 1920, he wrote a short history of 6th Division from 1914 to 1918, and in 1932 wrote a history of the Welch Regiment during the same period.

 He died at Folkestone, Kent, in 1951 aged eighty-four and was buried St Martin's churchyard at nearby Cheriton.